randoml-js/randoml/README.md

 [![NPM downloads](http://img.shields.io/npm/dm/randoml.svg?style=flat-square)](https://www.npmjs.com/package/randoml)

 ## About
-RandoML is random library with option to exclude and pickup the priority of number.
+RandoML is a library of random numbers with the option of excluding or increasing the priority of a number.

 ## How to Install
-At the beginning install the library in your project via npm:
+First, install the library in your project by npm:
 ```bash
 $ npm install randoml
 ```